-- Effective for 2015 a new non-refundable tax credit of 15% will be available for certain home renovations by disabled individuals or individuals over 65.
+A federal non-refundable tax credit of 15% will be available for certain home renovations by disabled individuals or individuals over 65.
 The maximum eligible expenditure is \$10,000.
 This is a similar program to the Ontario Healthy Homes Renovation Tax Credit that is currently in existence.